dbackowski/docker-ionic2-build/README.md

 # docker-ionic2-build

-Dockerfile based on official node:6.10.0 docker image with android-sdk-linux for android builds.
+Dockerfile based on official Ubuntu 16.04 docker image with android-sdk-linux for android builds.

 ## What is included?